 In February 2012 CLINUVEL submitted a marketing authorisation application for SCENESSE® (afamelanotide 16mg) for erythropoietic protoporphyria (EPP) with the European Medicines Agency.
 In December 2014, the European Commission approved SCENESSE® for the prevention of phototoxicity in adult EPP patients.
 For more information, please see the Company’s announcement.

 In June 2018 CLINUVEL submitted a new drug application with the US FDA seeking marketing authorisation for SCENESSE®.
+In January 2019 the FDA set a PDUFA date of 8 July 2019 and granted SCENESSE® a Priority Review.

 Phase III results – Europe, the USA and Australia